 Guangshen Railway Co.
-(GSH), an operator of trains from China’s province of Guangdong, jumped 4.3 percent in its second day of advances to $16.70, the biggest one-day gain since Nov.
+(GSH:US), an operator of trains from China’s province of Guangdong, jumped 4.3 percent in its second day of advances to $16.70, the biggest one-day gain since Nov.
 30.

 China’s National Development and Reform Commission and the railway ministry increased railway cargo transport rates by an average of 9.5 percent from May 20, the China Securities Journal reported yesterday, citing an unidentified railway official.
 The benchmark coal transport rate was raised to 12.2 yuan ($1.93) per ton-kilometer from 10.8 yuan, according to the newspaper.